haligonda/haligonda.github.io/_posts/2020-7-28-COVID-Vaccine-Design.md

 categories: [COVID, Publications]
 ---

+*Designing a COVID Vaccine with the Gifford Lab at MIT CSAIL*

+---

 For posterity's sake I am sharing a Tweet thread for the paper I was involved with [Computationally Optimized SARS-CoV-2 MHC Class I and II Vaccine Formulations Predicted to Target Human Haplotype Distributions](https://www.cell.com/cell-systems/fulltext/S2405-4712%2820%2930238-6#%20):

 These tweets are for the publication of the paper in Cell Systems and for the bioRxiv preprint: